OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 Many other Web UI examples are available.
 Just look.
 You will see that some examples need an Internet connection (for Google Maps and Leaflets), some others can run without Internet.
 Some are using WebComponents, some vanilla JavaScript components (directly drawing on HTML5 canvases).
-Your imagination is the limit.
+Your imagination is the limit, use it!
 There is also a [USE_CASES](./USE_CASES.md) document.
 > The WebComponents presented here live in their own repo, at <https://github.com/OlivierLD/WebComponents>.
 > They can be seen live at <https://olivierld.github.io/webcomponents/gallery.html> (it's a biiiiig file).

 Examples of Web Admin features will also be presented (in other modules, like [RESTNavServer](../RESTNavServer/README.md)).

-# Build for production
+# Build and package for production
 See the script `to.prod.sh`.
 It will generate an archive that can be deployed on a target machine, un-archived, and run.
 To run it: